 Ever wondered what happens to the money made on the tasks?
 A spokesperson previously revealed to the Radio Times: “Any profit made from the sale of products created in the programme is given to charity.”

 That’s not Lord Sugar’s real boardroom

-It's perhaps not that surprising to learn that The Apprentice's boardroom is really nothing more than a TV studio.
+It’s perhaps not too surprising to learn that The Apprentice’s boardroom is really nothing more than a TV studio.

 The BBC explains: “In order to make it possible to properly film the boardroom, where there are up to 23 people around a table, a lot of cameras are needed.
 In order to set up and manoeuvre those cameras properly without interrupting proceedings, the series director needs to work from a gallery.